Sithi5/simple-image-encryptor/README.md

 # File Encryption Program

-This is a Python program that can encrypt and decrypt files using the cryptography package.
-It supports encryption and decryption of PNG image files, but can be easily modified to support other file types.
+This is a simple Python script that can encrypt and decrypt files in a given folder using the AES encryption algorithm.
+The script prompts the user for a password to use for encryption or decryption.

 ## Requirements